guyifan0418/visualization_portfolio/final_project_yifangu.md

 ### Initial Sketches for Visualizations
 1. **Heatmap of Nighttime Crimes:**
-   - Visualizing crime density before and after streetlight installations.
+   - Visualizing crime density in areas where there are more streetlights versus where there are fewer.
    - Key elements: Intensity of crime hotspots, time filters for before/after comparison.
+   -

 2. **Line Chart:**
    - Showing trends in nighttime crime rates before and after streetlight installation.